 Bill received his undergraduate degree magna cum laude from Dartmouth College in Hanover, New Hampshire.
-He studied law and graduated with a Juris Doctor (JD) degree from The College of William and Mary in Virginia.
+He studied law and graduated with a Juris Doctor (JD) degree from The College of William and Mary in Virginia — the nation’s oldest law school.
 He then went on for further Military Law studies at the United States Army’s Judge Advocate General’s School in Charlottesville, Virginia, where he became certified as an Army Judge Advocate and Military Lawyer.

 Bill Meili is a graduate of the Army Judge Advocate General’s Basic and Advanced Courses, The Army Command and General Staff College, the Army Civil Affairs Officer Advanced Course and was selected to attend the Army War College before retiring in 2007.

 Click here for Bill Meili’s Military Bio (in pdf format).